rabbitmq/rabbitmq-server/deps/amqp10_client/README.md

-# AMQP 1.0 client
+# Erlang AMQP 1.0 client

-This is an experimental Erlang client for the [AMQP 1.0](https://www.amqp.org/resources/specifications) protocol.
+This is an experimental [Erlang client for the AMQP 1.0](https://www.amqp.org/resources/specifications) protocol.

-It's primary purpose is to be used in RabbitMQ related projects but it is a generic client.
+It's primary purpose is to be used in RabbitMQ related projects but it is a generic client that was tested with at least 4 implementations of AMQP 1.0.

 ## Project Maturity and Status